Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Manhattan Prep touts that over 100,000 practice questions are included with each of their GRE course options.
 Yes, you read that right, over 100,000 practice questions.
 This is a staggering amount practice questions, and is leaps and bounds more than any other company has to offer.
 In fact, there are so many practice questions that you’ll likely never see them all.

-At first, the vast amount of material made me quite anxious.
-I was overwhelmed, pressuring myself to do more and more.
-After all, there are 100,000 practice questions!
-I pushed to get through as many as possible, but soon came to the realization that sometimes you can have too much of a good thing.
-Once the overachiever in me succumbed to the fact that I did not need to get through all available practice questions in order to perform well on the exam, I was in a much more relaxed frame of mind to continue with my studies.
+At first, the crazy amount of material made me pretty anxious.
+I felt overwhelmed, pressuring myself to do more and more.
+After all, there are 100,000 practice questions (!).
+I pushed to get through as many as possible, but soon realized that sometimes you can have too much of a good thing.
+Once the overachiever in me gave in to the fact that I did not need to get through all available practice questions in order to perform well on the exam, I was in a much more relaxed frame of mind to continue with my studies.

 With the three higher priced courses you will get a hard-copy study guide and exercise book to use in your prep.
 The base level has no book.
 For those book lovers and learners like me, this is a downside, especially if affordability is a big factor for you when choosing your prep.
 For some, this might not be a big deal.
 I would just like to see the inclusion of books with the most affordable course option.

 Manhattan Prep has a pretty impressive mobile app that gives you access to practice problems, quizzes, and flashcards on your mobile device.
 This is a good resource if you have breaks in your day that allow you some quick-hit study time.

 Finally, with Manhattan’s GRE prep you will have access to 6 full length, computer adaptive practice tests that are designed to provide you with a real test taking experience prior to exam day.
 Personally, I took 4 of these practice exams, and feel that while they didn’t exactly mimic the exam taking experience, they gave me a pretty good idea of what to expect.